dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Virtual memory.md

 ### Huge pages

 Having a small page size allows to manage the available memory more efficiently and reduce fragmentation.
 The drawback though is that it requires to have more page table entries to cover the same memory region.
 Consider two page sizes: 4KB, which is a default on x86, and 2MB *huge page* size.
 For an application that operates on 10MB data, we need 2560 entries in first case, and just 5 entries if we would map the address space onto huge pages.
 Those are named *Huge Pages* on Linux, *Super Pages* on FreeBSD, and *Large Pages* on Windows, but they all mean the same thing.
+Through the rest of the book we will refer to it as Huge Pages.

 Example of an address that points to the data within a huge page is shown in figure @fig:HugePageVirtualAddress.
 Just like with a default page size, the exact address format when using huge pages is dictated by the HW, but luckily we as programmers usually don't have to worry about it.

 ![Virtual address that points within a 2MB page.](../../img/uarch/HugePageVirtualAddress.png){#fig:HugePageVirtualAddress width=80%}

 Using huge pages drastically reduces the pressure on the TLB hierarchy, and thus greatly increases the chance of a TLB hit.
 The downsides of using huge pages are memory fragmentation and, in some cases, non-deterministic page allocation latency.
 It is harder for the operating system to manage large blocks memory and to ensure effective utilization of available memory.
 To satisfy a 2MB huge page allocation request at runtime, an OS needs to find a contiguous chunk of 2MB.
 If unable to find, it needs to reorganize the pages, resulting in longer allocation latency.
 We will discuss how to use huge pages to reduce the frequency of TLB misses in the second part of the book.

-[^6]: Sometimes, people also use the term *large page*.